Environment

 5. Participation of all employees

-We will develop an environmentally-oriented culture that encourages all employees of Hino to take an interest in the environment.
+We will develop and maintain an environmentally-oriented culture that encourages all employees of Hino to take an interest in the environment and requires employees to comply with applicable environmental laws and regulations.

 Environmental Promotion Systems